anish2604/Camping-Buddy/README.md

 This is a website made to search for camping grounds all over India.It is made with lot of efforts

 *Features*
-- Renting Camping Equipments.
+- Renting ofCamping Equipments.
-- Allow Camping ground owners to add their camping site details.
+- Allowing Camping ground owners to add their camping site details.
-- Learn about the weather for a particular day.
+- Learning about the weather for a particular day.
--Rent camping equipments